aemann01/burkina_faso_its/02-blastocystis_tree/README.md

 grep "Blastocystis" ~/refdb/ITSoneDB_qiime/99_ref_ITSoneDB.oneline.fa -A 1 | sed 's/--//' > blasto_ref.fa
 ```

-Concatenate these with your Blastocystis ASVs to cover a wider range of potential subtypes
+Concatenate these with your Blastocystis ASVs and all those in NCBI nt (search details: ("Blastocystis"[Organism] OR blastocystis[All Fields]) AND internal[All Fields] AND transcribed[All Fields] AND spacer[All Fields]) to cover a wider range of potential subtypes

 ```bash
 grep "Blastocystis" ../01-read_processing/rep_set.tax.txt | awk '{print $1}' | while read line; do grep -w $line ../01-read_processing/rep_set.fa -A 1 ; done > blasto_asvs.fa